Fengchien/GettingAndCleaning-Data/CodeBook.md

 #### Step:

 1. Merges the training and the test sets to create one data set.
+ * Load the training and test data set by read.table.
+Merge the data sets by rbind.

 2. Extracts only the measurements on the mean and standard deviation for each measurement.
  * Extract the Columns which the column name contains the string "Mean", "mean" or "Std"